RayAndrade/TheRayCode/PHP/Creational/Prototype/README.md

 [Example](Show/README.md)

-Absolutely!
 Let's delve into the "Prototype Design Pattern" and its pertinence for PHP programmers.

 **Prototype Design Pattern**:
 The Prototype Design Pattern is categorized under the creational design patterns.
 Its fundamental principle is to instantiate a new object by copying or cloning an existing one, referred to as the 'prototype'.
 This sidesteps the traditional method of constructing an object from scratch, allowing you to create a copy of a pre-configured prototype instead.